| by Steve

 each new frame, which randomizes the effective image structure

+and diffuses the effects of the underlying medium.
 Film is scalable and transportable.
 A production can be released

 in any other film or video format because its frame rate meshes